 Two models are available.
-The model MAC features a slip-in current tip fastened by a collet nut.
-The wire diameter range includes .030"-1/16" with a current capacity of 175-275 amperes in CO2.
+The Models MAC-G & MAT-G have a current capacity up to 400 amps.
+The model MAC-G features a slip-in current tip fastened by a collet nut, and the model MAT-G uses a threaded type current tip.
+The wire diameter range for both models includes .030"-1/16" with hard and cored wire.